gitlabhq/gitlabhq/doc/integration/elasticsearch.md

 The wiki indexer also supports the `ID_FROM` and `ID_TO` parameters if you want to limit a project set.

-To index all database entities:
+Index all database entities (Keep in mind it can take a while so consider using `screen` or `tmux`):

 ```
 # Omnibus installations